Rol3222/CSE264FinalProject/README.md

 The API can only handle a certain number of calls in an allotted time, if numbers don't display that means the API server was overloaded, try again later.

+API calls are buggy on the host site, please run the code in this repo for full functionality.
+5/9/22

 # Final Project